None of these Principles become Spiritual until they become Unconditional.

 I have heard over the years, people say, “God is my co-pilot” or “God is my pilot.”
 You’ll never hear me say that.
 Never.
 I pilot my plane.
 I am in control of what I do.
 I cannot control what you do, but I am in full control of what I do.
 I have been through enough now to know that I no longer have drugs as an excuse.
 My addiction, my obsessive-compulsiveness, is no longer a handicap to me.
 Because of the work I have done to implement Spiritual Principles like ‘Surrender.’

 The Divine Originator or God is not my co-pilot, either.
-It is the people I surround myself with those I workaround.
-I ride with, I share my recovery with, and those of you who engage with JnP, read the blog, interact with me on social media.
+It is the people I work with, I share my recovery with, and those of you who engage with JnP, read the blog, and interact with me on social media.
 You guys are my co-pilots.

 If I am struggling to manage my life, I need you to step in and help me manage it.
 That’s in the first step.
 It says, “our lives had become unmanageable,” past tense because life is always more manageable together, then alone.